-7. CONCLUSIONS
+VI.
+CONCLUSIONS

 This paper introduced a novel parallelization of the Nelder-Mead algorithm, to work on shared-memory multi-core CPU-chips.
-It is based on speculatively executing the operations to apply to the simplex, overlapping them with the RVT calculation to therefore boost performance, by raising resource usage.
-This technique was employed with success in two different ways.
+It is based on speculatively executing the operations to apply to the simplex, overlapping them with the RVT calculation to boost performance, by raising resource usage.

-Trials with a 2D implementation of these versions, run-

-ning on a quad-core CPU-chip, showed that even though speculative execution is applicable, performance is degraded due to (i) thread creation, destruction and synchronization costs to manage the fork-and-join mechanism that maintains the speculative execution and (ii) small computation overlap between the RVT and decision paths.
+Trials with a 2D implementation of these versions, running on a quad-core CPU-chip, showed that even though speculative execution is applicable, performance is degraded due to (i) thread creation, destruction and synchronization costs to manage the fork-and-join mechanism that maintains the speculative execution and (ii) small computation overlap between the RVT and decision paths.
 As a result, this approach is not profitable, unless the objective functions take more time to compute, thus reducing the relative communication overhead.

-Re-configurable logic has shown to deliver similar performance to the CPU, but at a much lower clock frequency and, consequently, energy efficiency.
+Re-configurable logic has shown to deliver similar performance to the CPU, but at a much lower clock frequency.
 The FPGA design also calculates all the four decision paths in parallel, but the execution time is as long as the longest path.
 This suggests that synchronization for fork-and-join mechanisms would be considerably more efficient if implemented by hardware.
-The results of a C-to-RTL version, converted with basis on the sequential software version, showed that automatic conversion is less efficient for this particular algorithm, especially due to the low resource utilization, a common handicap of automatic synthesis.
+The results of a C-to-RTL version showed that automatic conversion is less efficient for this particular algorithm, especially due to the low resource utilization, a common handicap of automatic synthesis.

 The performance of both devices is strictly related with the characteristics of the performed trials.
 FPGA designs benefit from the use of both simple objective functions and small dimensions.
-While complex objective functions would favor the CPU's parallel proposed variant, due to bigger computation overlaps between the RVT and basic operations, higher simplex dimensions would require more area in the FPGA, already at $\approx 90\%$ utilization rates for DSPs, in some cases.
+While complex objective functions would favor the CPU's parallel proposed variant, due to bigger computation overlaps between the RVT and basic operations, higher simplex dimensions would require more area in the FPGA, already at $\approx\!90\%$ utilization rates for DSPs, in some cases.
 At some point, area would be completely used and performance would be decreased.
 Benchmarks of both more complex objective functions and higher simplex dimensions are scheduled for future work, as well as the assessment of other methods to parallelize the algorithm by software.